 - Prioritize your eating schedule.
 Again, you don't have to be super strict with it.
 Allow wiggle room and try to keep meals/snacks within a 30-minute time frame around the usual time.

-- Whenever possible, offer snacks at the table to encourage mindful eating.
-If you’re on the go, try your best to put a pause in
+- Do not offer snacks in the car seat, stroller, etc. Try your best to put a pause in

 - Overnight oats or quinoa

 - Yogurt parfait - with blueberries, grated carrots, and dried cereal

 - Toasts - Go beyond peanut butter and jelly with these unique and easy topping suggestions.

 - Hard-boiled egg with steam roasted veggies and cheese crackers